By Zayan Farooq • Updated: Jan 26, 2026

 End-to-end encryption has also become standard for the transmission of any data that does leave your device.
 This means that even if the data is intercepted, it can't be read without the proper decryption keys.

 "As a financial advisor, I have to be extremely careful about client communications," notes wealth manager Robin Lee.
-"I chose my AI keyboard specifically because it processes everything locally on my device and has certification for financial industry compliance."
+"I chose my AI keyboard specifically because it processes everything locally on my device and has certification for financial industry compliance.
+In 2026, these privacy features aren't optional anymore—they're essential for anyone handling sensitive information."

 The key takeaway?
 Privacy features should be a major factor in choosing professional texting tools, especially if you work in an industry with strict confidentiality requirements.

-"I'm most excited about the contextual awareness," says tech analyst Jordan Rivera.
-"Soon, these tools will understand not just what you're saying but why you're saying it and who you're saying it to, providing truly intelligent communication assistance."
+"The contextual awareness in 2026 is incredible," says tech analyst Jordan Rivera.
+"These tools understand not just what you're saying but why you're saying it and who you're saying it to.
+They've moved from being spell checkers to being genuine communication partners that make everyone more effective."

 A professional text message is clear, concise, grammatically correct, and uses an appropriate tone for the recipient and situation.
 It avoids excessive abbreviations, slang, and emojis (unless appropriate for your industry).
 Professional texts also include a clear purpose or call to action and maintain appropriate formality without sounding robotic.